HERALDIC SUPPORTERS

 Posted On : 03/20/2013

 The charges ( animals, divisions, etc.) depicted on a coat of arms (family crest) can sometimes be the result of great family legends and stories.
 One of the best comes from the Scottish family name Cunningham.
 The story dates back to Duncan ( 1001-1040) the first King of Scotland, who was murdered by Macbeth.
 Duncan’s son Malcolm Canmore, being chased by Macbeth’s forces, hid in the barn of Malcolm Friskin.
 Friskin hid Canmore by heaping layers of straw over him with a pitchfork to hide him.
-When the Macbeth army arrived at Friskin’s farm he denied having seen Canmore at all.......View More
+When the Macbeth army arrived at Friskin’s farm he denied having seen Canmor.......View More